Aerospace Engineering and Mechanics Courses

 This course surveys topics related to micro air vehicles (MAVs).
 These are small, flying vehicles generally classified by a maximum length of 15 cm.
 It is intended to be interdisciplinary in nature, involving seniors and first-year graduate students from different engineering academic departments.

-This course introduces the student to descriptions and analyses of space and launch-vehicle propulsion.
-Topics covered include advanced schemes such as nuclear, solar and laser propulsion; power cycles; and tether systems.
+This course introduces the student to analyses of space and launch-vehicle propulsion and design.
+Topics covered include mono-propellant, bi-propellant solid and liquid rockets, nuclear rocket, and cold-gas thruster designs.
+Other advanced schemes such as solar and laser propulsion are also introduced.

-Introduction to 2-D plane elasticity, thick walled cylinders and spinning disks, bending and shear center of unsymmetric cross-sections, curved beams, beams on elastic foundations, torsion of non-circular cross-sections, thick-walled pressure vessels, and an introduction to the strain-life theory of metal fatigue.
+Introduction to plane elasticity, failure theories, energy methods, thick walled cylinders and spinning disks, shear center and of unsymmetrical bending of beams, curved beams, beams on elastic foundations, torsion of non-circular cross-sections, thick-walled pressure vessels and other topics.

 This course develops, analyzes and discusses the application of uncertainty quantification in engineering systems and design methodologies to include uncertainties in the systems.
 Topics include: classification of uncertainties and methods of quantification, perturbation approaches, polynomial chaos, sampling techniques, random processes and Bayesian analysis.

 Design of tension, compression bending, torsion, and stiffened panel members.
 Analytical investigation involving aircraft structural components.